 Just over a decade ago, being a real estate agent was a dream job for many.
 If you worked in real estate at that time, you probably remember how it felt.
 It was you who had complete control over the market.
 When someone wanted to buy a home, the only way to do this was to contact you, as a broker who held all property listings in the neighborhood.

-There were no such things as online, MLS and IDX, and public access to listings was something unheard of.
+There were no such things as online, MLS, and IDX, and public access to listings was something unheard of.
 You held the Big Book of listings and it was your exclusive advantage as well as your career goldmine.
+You also couldn’t get any online real estate license in Tennessee, or in any other state.

 In that wonderful landscape, your marketing activities were quite straightforward.
 Every day, you cold called a list of prospects, made a listing presentation and organized a few showings.
 Occasionally, you placed your ads in a local newspaper and sent a direct mail with your pitches.